 As parents, you want nothing more than healthy and vibrant children.
-If something is amiss and they’re not feeling up to par in their studies or interacting with peers, your child might be suffering from a sleep disorder.
+But if they’re struggling with their studies or interacting with peers, your child might be suffering from a sleep disorder.
 Sleep apnea can affect children as much as adults.

 If your child snores loudly during the night on a consistent basis, you might want to have them checked out.
 Loud snoring and labored breathing while sleeping can be signs of sleep apnea.
-There are several types of sleep apnea, but the most common form is obstructive sleep apnea (OSA) when the muscles in the back of the throat fail to keep the airway open, despite attempts to breathe.
+There are several types of sleep apnea — the most common form is obstructive sleep apnea (OSA) when the muscles in the back of the throat fail to keep the airway open.

 The Signs of Sleep Apnea and What to Look For

 - Restless sleeping and sleeping in unusual positions